-In November 2018, ComReg issued a decision concluding that eir continued to hold SMP in the wholesale broadband access market and, as such, imposed a series of remedies on Eircom.
-Such remedies are designed to ensure telecoms operators have access to eir's wholesale services, including the imposition of price control obligations in relation to the Fibre to the Cabinet wholesale market through a cost orientation obligation.
+In November 2018, ComReg issued a decision concluding that eir continued to hold SMP in the wholesale broadband access market and, as such, imposed a series of remedies on eir.
+Such remedies are designed to ensure telecoms operators have access to eir's wholesale services, including the imposition of price control obligations concerning the fibre-to-the-cabinet wholesale market through a cost-orientation obligation.
 This decision was based on a market review carried out by ComReg examining the nature and structure of the wholesale broadband access markets.

-Previously, the DCCAE conducted a national broadband mapping exercise to identify areas where government intervention remains necessary to ensure the roll-out of the NGA in line with an NBP and to assess where further state-funded broadband schemes were required.
-Following a stakeholder consultation, the government approved an allocation of €275 million for a new NBP that will provide the initial stimulus required to deliver high-speed broadband to every city, town, village and individual premises in Ireland.
-On 4 April 2017, the DCCAE announced the publication of an updated High Speed Broadband Map, which includes over 500,000 premises that will have access to commercial high-speed broadband by the end of 2020.
-There were a number of delays in the design and procurement phases of the NBP owing to negotiations with another commercial provider (eir) seeking to provide high speed broadband to some of the areas originally designated under the NBP.
-Most recently, one bidder, National Broadband Ireland was selected as the preferred bidder to deliver the NBP project.
+Following a stakeholder consultation, the government approved plans for a new National Broadband Plan that will provide the initial stimulus required to deliver high-speed broadband to every city, town, village and individual premises in Ireland.
+There were several delays in the design and procurement phases of the NBP owing to negotiations with another commercial provider (eir) seeking to provide high-speed broadband to some of the areas originally designated under the NBP.
+Most recently, one bidder, National Broadband Ireland, was selected as the preferred bidder to deliver the NBP project.

-The NBP follows a number of previous state-funded broadband schemes in operation in Ireland:
+The NBP follows several previous state-funded broadband schemes in operation in Ireland:

-- the Metropolitan Area Networks Scheme, which aims to create open-access fibre networks in over 120 Irish towns at a cost of €170 million with support from EU structural funds; - the National Broadband Scheme, operated by Three provided mobile broadband to all premises in locations where no services were available or likely to be made available by the market (this contract expired in August 2014); and - the Rural Broadband Scheme, which aims to provide broadband to parts of Ireland where it is not commercially available and was designed to meet the needs of the last 1 per cent of the population not covered by any service.
+- the Metropolitan Area Networks Scheme, which aimed to create open-access fibre networks in more than 120 Irish towns for €170 million with support from EU structural funds; - the National Broadband Scheme, operated by Three Ireland, provided mobile broadband to all premises in locations where no services were available or likely to be made available by the market (this contract expired in August 2014); and - the Rural Broadband Scheme, which aimed to provide broadband to parts of Ireland where it was not commercially available and was designed to meet the needs of the last 1 per cent of the population not covered by any service.

-The Minister for Communications.
-Climate Action and Environment. with the Minister for Culture, Heritage and the Gaeltacht established a Mobile Phone and Broadband Taskforce to identify immediate solutions to broadband and mobile phone coverage deficits and to investigate how better services could be provided to consumers prior to full build and rollout of the network planned under the National Broadband Plan State Intervention.
-The taskforce has published its report in 2017 outlining the issues considered and setting out its recommendations and actions to alleviate barriers to mobile reception and broadband access and the DCCAE publishes guarterly updates on how the recommendations are being implemented.
-While ComReg does not have direct responsibility for implementation of the NBP, the Mobile Phone and Broadband Taskforce outlines a number of regulatory actions that can assist in the rollout of the NBP and ComReg has announced it will undertake such action areas that support the objectives of the Mobile Phone and Broadband Taskforce.
+Previous governments established the Mobile Phone and Broadband Taskforce to identify immediate solutions to broadband and mobile phone coverage deficits and to investigate how better services could be provided to consumers before full build and rollout of the network planned under the NBP.
+The Taskforce published its report in 2017 outlining the issues considered and set out its recommendations and actions to alleviate barriers to mobile reception and broadband access, and the DECC publishes quarterly updates on how the recommendations are being implemented.
+While ComReg does not have direct responsibility for the implementation of the NBP, the Mobile Phone and Broadband Taskforce outlines several regulatory actions that can assist in the NBP rollout, and ComReg has announced it will undertake such action areas that support the Taskforce's objectives.

-Separately to the NBP, in June 2018, ComReg decided to legalise some mobile phone repeaters in an attempt to boost coverage of mobile phone services in respect of indoor reception.
+Separately to the NBP, in June 2018, ComReg decided to legalise some mobile phone repeaters in an attempt to boost the coverage of mobile phone services in respect of indoor reception.
 This was a key recommendation of the government's Mobile Phone and Broadband Taskforce.
-ComReg decided to make certain mobile phone repeaters licenceexempt provided certain technical conditions as outlined in the ComReg decision are met.
+ComReg decided to make certain mobile phone repeaters licence-exempt provided certain technical conditions as outlined in the ComReg decision are met.